One of the three keys to a healthy WordPress site is security, and one of the keys to security is getting your site on “HTTPS”.

 Chrome had been doing this already for password fields which you may have noticed when logging into WordPress if your site is on HTTP.

-As of July 2018, Chrome users will see a “Not Secure” warning for any web page not using HTTPS.
+As of July 2018, Chrome users now see a “Not Secure” warning for any web page not using HTTPS.

 While this doesn’t mean your site has gotten less secure than it was before, your visitors likely don’t know the difference or care.
 You can expect a decrease of trust in your website and probably complaints from visitors if you don’t upgrade to HTTPS soon.